 Important information about Sacred Heart Hospital Mother/Baby Unit

-Like all hospitals across Georgia, especially those in rural communities, St. Mary’s Sacred Heart continues to face significant challenges.
-To ensure the sustainability of Sacred Heart Hospital and address these increasing issues, St. Mary’s Health Care System will be consolidating labor and delivery services into one location at St. Mary’s Hospital in Athens.
+Like all hospitals across Georgia, St. Mary’s Sacred Heart continues to face significant challenges.
+To ensure the sustainability of St. Mary’s Sacred Heart Hospital and address these increasing challenges, St. Mary’s Health Care System will be consolidating labor and delivery services into one location at St. Mary’s Hospital in Athens.
+St. Mary’s Medical Group will also discontinue care at Clear Creek OB/GYN in Lavonia.
 This transition will take effect in late October.

 Frequently asked questions